Enlarium/descent-engine/README.md

 ## Documentation

-Documentation is in progress.
+Live HTML documentation is available at: <https://enlarium.github.io/descent-engine/>.
+Please note that documentation is still in progress.

-Public headers use Doxygen-style comments and will be exported to HTML as the engine matures.

 ## License